blakedrumm/SCOM-Scripts-and-SQL/README.md

 # System Center Operations Manager Script / Guide Repository
-This is where all scripts and SQL Queries I find useful for SCOM and SQL will be stored. \
+This is where all scripts and SQL Queries I find useful for SCOM and SQL will be stored.
+If you have any questions, please feel free to submit an issue or a pull request. \
 [![Visits Badge](https://badges.pufler.dev/visits/blakedrumm/SCOM-Scripts-and-SQL)](https://badges.pufler.dev)
 <!--[![Updated Badge](https://badges.pufler.dev/updated/blakedrumm/SCOM-Scripts-and-SQL)](https://badges.pufler.dev) -->